 Findings

 Findings are instances where rules are violated.
-The same rule can be violated more than once on a digital property, so you can have multiple findings from the same rule.
+The same rule can be violated more than once on a digital asset, so you can have multiple findings from the same rule.
 Once you have findings, you can start your remediation.

 What's next?